katzenpost/katzenpost/specs/pki.rst

    * MixKeys

-   The map in the field called "MixKeys" should reflect the scheduled downtown for one or more epochs by not have those epochs as keys in the map.
+   The map in the field called "MixKeys" should reflect the scheduled downtime for one or more epochs by not have those epochs as keys in the map.

 4.2 Directory Format